eclipse-che/che-docs/src/main/_docs/devops/devops-ws-agents.md

 # Adding Agents to a Machine
 Agents are added to [machines]({{base}}{{site.links["ws-machines"]}}) through [runtime stack]({{base}}{{site.links["ws-stacks"]}}) configuration.
 Eclipse Che's included stacks have been pre-configured to use certain agents.
 The agents needed for each pre-defined stack is determined by common tasks or file types found in [projects]({{base}}{{site.links["ide-projects"]}}).

 Adding agents to your own machines can be done by editing [machine information in the user dashboard]({{base}}{{site.links["ws-machines"]}}).
+Note that the Java JDK is required in the stack for agents to execute.

 # Adding Agents to a Custom Stack
 Stacks use JSON format for configuration.
 Agents are included in the machines definition.
-Each stack requires a machine named `dev-machine` which always requires terminal, exec and ws-agent.
+Each stack requires a machine named `dev-machine` which always requires terminal, exec and ws-agent - this machine must have a Java JDK in it for executing agents.
 Language server agents need to be added to the dev-machine if you want [intellisense]({{base}}{{site.links["ide-intellisense"]}}) features when using the workspace IDE.

 ```json
 .......